fulvio-bronzetti/Lichess-Data-Analysis/README.md

 matplotlib – for data visualization.

+scipy.stats - for statistical tests

 🔮 Future Goals
-Estimate winning rates by opening.
-Analysis of games to identify the most effective openings in terms of results.

-Calculate the average number of blunders per game.
+Estimate the average amount of blunders by game
-Assessment of game quality by extracting and classifying blunders.

-Build a multinomial logistic model.
-Prediction of game outcomes (win, loss, draw) based on key strategic variables such as opening, rating, number of moves, and more.